 I said, “I want to go to the airport.”

 I got on the small shuttle bus while it honked and glided its way downhill, stopping every few minutes while the doorman yelled out to passersby and greeted other drivers out loud with a suaveness and confidence I have never seen anywhere else in my life!
-The young man made being a doorman for a small bus look completely exciting, dangerous, adventurous and fun.
+The young man made being a doorman for a small bus look fascinating, dangerous, adventurous and fun.
 And it was!

-This bus acted like a stop and go shuttle for the younger set who were on this bus.
+This bus acted as a stop and go shuttle for the younger set who were on this bus.
 A little later, I, along with a few dark chocolate skinned women, gave the doorman the equivalent of $1 US each for the bus ride.

 (Above) The street off of the Bob Marley Museum

 On the first full day in Kingston, on Wednesday, August 16, the streets near the Bob Marley Museum were wide and it was hot, but still, I mainly took the bus and walked on the sidewalks.
-The Jamaican men in automobiles, mainly in compact sedans, are friendly!
+The Jamaican men in automobiles, primarily in compact sedans, are friendly!
 While I was walking on the street in the middle of the day, even a police officer in his automobile, honked at me.
 After the police officer honked at me, I did not take even a slight offense to any honking.
 I saw few other pedestrians on the sidewalks, but they didn’t seem to get honked at so much as I did.